LightBuzz/SMTP-WinRT/README.md

 # SMTP client for Windows Store

-An SMTP client for Windows Store apps (WinRT and Universal).
+An SMTP client for Windows Store apps (WinRT and UWP).
 Send emails from within your Windows Universal App.

 ## Installation
 You can download and build this project or simply install it via NuGet: